-The open flow of information within UCL is important in order to maintain efficient operations.
+The open flow of information at UCL is important in order to maintain efficient operations.
 Employee engagement is facilitated through corporate intranet.

 Furthermore, the CEO and senior executives visits different offices of UCL which opens face-to-face dialogue between employees and senior management.
-Through these channels UCL supports a flat organizational structure and encourages collaboration throughout UCL.
+Through these channels UCL supports a flat organizational structure and encourages